Ruby-Robotics/.github/profile/README.md

-## Hi there 👋
+## Hi there 👋, this is the main page for Ruby Robotics

-# This is the main page for Ruby Robotics
+We are currently too busy to fill in this page, but we will soon

 <!--

 **Here are some ideas to get you started:**